 Criteria for Selection under the Scheme

-The document for the selection under the scheme is yet to be released.
-However, the broad pillars that will matter are as follows:
+The document provides the core selection and evaluation mechanics under the scheme are as follows:

 Documents required for the Application